Kos-M/RpiTracker/README.md

   Setup :
   - `cd client`
   - `yarn`
-  -  edit client.js to change ip/domain and port of your server.
+  -  edit .env to change ip/domain and port of your server.
   - `node client.js`

 - RpiTracker Server
   is a double server , websocket and express server.Express serving a minimal web interface wich displays all data gathered from websocket server.

   Setup :
   - `cd server`
   - `yarn`
-  - make sure you change listening ports and username/passwords from defaults.
+  - make sure you change listening ports and username/passwords from defaults in .env file
   * also ports must be allowed from server's firewall.
   - `node server.js`

-  Default Settings :
+  Default Settings  (change them in .env ):
    -  Web interface port : `3000`
    -  WebosocketServer port : `8080`
    -  Admin username/pass : `admin` `changeme`